Where Galaxies Point: First Measurement of the Large-Scale Axial Intrinsic Alignment: Discussion and conclusions

+Compared to Euclid Flagship 2 and MICECAT v2.0 $N$-body galaxy mocks, the observed galaxy LAIA signal is inconsistent with standard local IA prescriptions at $4.7\sigma$.
+For filaments, the combined signal reaches $12.6\sigma$ relative to our empirical filament null based on binned permutations.
+However, a residual systematic capable of rotating both galaxy samples in phase cannot be completely excluded.
+Such an effect would mainly bias the recovered preferred direction, but would not naturally reproduce the morphology-dependent axial pattern, redshift behaviour, or the independent filament alignment.

+This measurement has become possible only with modern wide-area imaging capable of resolving morphologies and position angles to the required accuracy for millions of galaxies, alongside spectroscopic surveys that enable precise filament reconstruction.
+In the near future, surveys such as CSST, \textit{Euclid}, LSST, DESI \cite{DESI:2013agm}, and PFS \cite{pfssurvey} will sharpen these measurements and allow tomographic LAIA analyses with finer redshift resolution.

-The path forward is clear.
-Higher-resolution, wide-area imaging with improved PSF control and morphological purity, e.g., from CSST, LSST and \emph{Euclid}, will sharpen position-angle measurements and enable tomographic LAIA maps to test redshift evolution.
-On the theory side, hydrodynamical simulations and semi-analytic models should be extended to predict axial alignments on horizon-scale modes, connecting the amplitude hierarchy of bulges and disks to tidal-torque expectations and reionization-era physics.
-Cross-correlations of LAIA with weak-lensing shear, CMB lensing and forthcoming 21\,cm tracers will provide independent checks on systematics and help isolate the underlying tidal field.
-Also, a few mild tensions in our splits merit investigation with improved data and simulations.
-By turning galaxy orientations into a precision probe on the largest scales, LAIA offers a bridge between galaxy evolution and cosmology and a new way to test cosmic statistical isotropy.
+A key next step is to extend simulations and models to predict axial alignments on horizon-scale modes and calibrate the LAIA amplitude response to the underlying tidal field, connecting the amplitude hierarchy of ellipticals and spirals to tidal-torquing expectations, galaxy assembly, cosmic-web geometry and possible early-Universe physics.
+Cross-correlations of LAIA with weak-lensing shear, CMB lensing, and forthcoming 21\,cm tracers could provide independent checks on systematics and help isolate the underlying tidal field.
+By turning galaxy and filament orientations into a precision probe on the largest scales, LAIA offers a bridge between galaxy evolution and cosmology and a new way to test statistical isotropy.